letsencrypt/cp-cps/CPS.md

 ### 5.5.3 Protection of archive

-Archives are protected from unauthorized modification or destruction by strong security and environmental controls at primary and offsite storage facilities.
+Archives are protected from unauthorized modification or destruction by strong security and environmental controls.

 ### 5.5.4 Archive backup procedures

-Archives are backed up at primary CA facilities as well as at secure off-site facilities.
+Archives are backed up regularly.

 ### 5.5.5 Requirements for time-stamping of records